 Clients are barred based on their IP address so each IPv4 and IPv6 (if configured) address will need to be considered a separate entry.
 Once a client is barred, it is not possible for that client to connect over SMB regardless of the credentials being used – manual removal from the ‘barred’ list would be required.

-What is SMB barring benefits:
+What are SMB barring benefits:

 HNAS OS SMB barring feature is a free security enhancement (available to all customer with support contract) to protect HNAS cluster against denial of service (DoS) attack initiated by SMB client.
 When used conjunction with NTLM authentication, it also improves SMB client quality of service.

-Netapp offers similar capability to protect against DoS attack at extra cost if you subscribe to their services; see NetApp cloud Insights documentation:
+NetApp offers similar capability to protect against DoS attack at extra cost if you subscribe to their services; see NetApp cloud Insights documentation:

 Why is this SMB barring was introduced?